 Provide education and training to prepare students to become John Deere professionals.
 Inspire positive work ethic, good communication skills, and strong technical skills needed in John Deere organizations.

-Students may earn an Associate in Applied Arts and Sciences Degree in John Deere Technology upon completion of the seven-quarter program of study.
+Students may earn an Associate in Applied Sciences Degree in John Deere Technology upon completion of the seven-quarter program of study.

 - Implement competency-based education, skill standards, and program certification.

 - Create and maintain a marketing plan related to student recruitment.

 - Update facilities with consideration for function and appearance.

 Students can enter this program during the winter quarter or fall quarter of every even numbered year.
 Since considerable time is spent at the dealership, the program requires the student to have a sponsoring dealer.
 The main responsibility of the dealership is to provide training-related employment for the student during work experience quarters.
 If necessary, students can request assistance in locating a sponsoring dealer.
 In order to start this program, the placement process including a mechanical reasoning test must be completed through the Testing Center.
 Visit wwcc.edu/placement for more information.

 The John Deere Program at Walla Walla Community College offers several scholarships to students in John Deere programs.
 The amounts of these scholarships vary between $250 and $500.
 These scholarships are not based upon student financial need, but on the student's previous academic performance, references, and response to question on the scholarship application.
 The scholarship committee determines award recipients from leadership abilities and academic potential.